Shaved Zucchini Salad with Plums, Herbs & Almonds

 Notes

-• I used Brightland’s new Parasol champagne vinegar, but lots of other vinegars would be good: white wine vinegar, white balsamic vinegar, and regular balsamic vinegar all work.
+• I used Brightland’s new Parasol champagne vinegar, but you have options: white wine vinegar, white balsamic vinegar, and regular balsamic vinegar all work.

 • I use the ground Guntur Sannam Chillies from Diaspora Co. in this salad for a bit of heat.
-One of my favourite spices!
 You could substitute Aleppo pepper or even slightly crushed up dried red chili flakes.

 • I also garnished my salad with a torn zucchini flower.
-This is a pretty touch, but not necessary :)
+This is a pretty touch, but not essential.

 Instructions